+3. As used in this section:

+(a) "Primary residence of the owner" has the meaning ascribed to it in NRS 361.4723.

+(b) "Single-family residence" has the meaning ascribed to it in NRS 361.4723.

+Sec.
+3. [NRS 361.229 is hereby amended to read as follows:

+361.229 1.
+[The] Except as otherwise provided in section 1 if this act, the actual age of each improvement made on a parcel of land must be adjusted, for the purpose of computing depreciation, when any addition is made or replacement is made whose cost, added to the cost of any prior replacements, is at least 10 percent of the cost of replacement of the improvement after the work is done.
+For the purposes of this section, "replacement" does not include changing or adding finish or covering to floors or walls, changing or adding small appliances, or other normal maintenance of the improvement in a good condition.

+2. Except as otherwise provided in subsection 3, the amount of the reduction

+2. Except as otherwise provided in subsection 3, the amount of the reduction must be the product of the prior actual age multiplied by the ratio of the cost of the replacement or addition to the cost of replacement of the improvement after the work is done.

+3. The amount of the reduction for additions which increase the floor area of the improvement may be calculated by multiplying the prior actual age of the improvement by the ratio of the number of square feet of additional floor area to the total number of square feet of the improvement including the additional (Deleted by amendment.)

-- 3. As used in this section: - (a) "Primary residence of the owner" has the meaning ascribed to it in NRS 361.4723. - (b) "Single-family residence" has the meaning ascribed to it in NRS 361.4723. - Sec.
-3. (Deleted by amendment.) - Sec.
-3.1.
-NRS 361.155 is hereby amended to read as follows: - 361.155 1.
-Except as otherwise provided in this section [:] and section 2.3 of this act: - (a) All claims for personal tax exemptions on real property, the initial claim of an organization for a tax exemption on real property and the designation of any amount to be credited to the Gift Account for the Veterans Home in Southern Nevada or the Gift Account for the Veterans Home in Northern Nevada pursuant to NRS 361.0905 must be filed on or before June 15. - (b) An initial claim for a tax exemption on real property acquired after June 15 and before July 1 must be filed on or before July 5. - 2.
-All exemptions provided for pursuant to this chapter apply on a fiscal year basis, and any exemption granted pursuant to this chapter must not be in an amount which gives the taxpayer a total exemption greater than that to which the taxpayer is entitled during any fiscal year. - 3.
-Except as otherwise provided in this section, each claim for an exemption provided for pursuant to this chapter must be filed with the county assessor of: - (a) The county in which the claimant resides for personal tax exemptions; or - (b) Each county in which property is located for the tax exemption of an organization. - 4.
-After the initial claim for an exemption pursuant to NRS 361.088 or 361.098 to 361.150, inclusive, and section 2.3 of this act, an organization is not required to file annual claims if the property remains exempt.
-If any portion of the property loses its exemption pursuant to NRS 361.157 or for any other reason becomes taxable, the organization must notify the county assessor.
+361.155 1.
+Except as otherwise provided in this section [+] and section 2.3 of this act:

+(a) All claims for personal tax exemptions on real property, the initial claim of an organization for a tax exemption on real property and the designation of any amount to be credited to the Gift Account for the Veterans Home in Southern Nevada or the Gift Account for the Veterans Home in Northern Nevada pursuant to NRS 361.0905 must be filed on or before June 15.

+(b) An initial claim for a tax exemption on real property acquired after June 15 and before July 1 must be filed on or before July 5.

+2. All exemptions provided for pursuant to this chapter apply on a fiscal year basis, and any exemption granted pursuant to this chapter must not be in an amount which gives the taxpayer a total exemption greater than that to which the taxpayer is entitled during any fiscal year.